teampoltergeist/poltergeist/README.md

 Capybara.javascript_driver = :poltergeist
 ```

+## Compatibility ##

+Supported:

+* MRI 1.8.7
+* MRI 1.9.2
+* MRI 1.9.3
+* JRuby 1.8
+* JRuby 1.9

+Not supported:

+* Rubinius (due to some unknown socket related issues)
+* Windows

+Anyone else welcome to contribute in order to move an 'unsupported'
+items into the 'supported' list.

 ## Important note about Rack versions < 1.3.0 ##

 Prior to version 1.3.0, the Rack handlers for Mongrel and Thin wrap your